nsrau/azure-docs.it-it/articles/service-fabric/service-fabric-reliable-services-communication-wcf.md

         {
             //
             // The name of the endpoint configured in the ServiceManifest under the Endpoints section
-            // which identifies the endpoint that the wcf servicehost should listen on.
+            // that identifies the endpoint that the WCF ServiceHost should listen on.
             //
             EndpointResourceName = "ServiceEndpoint",